Evander Holyfield ‘Eyeing Third Fight With Mike Tyson’

-Evander Holyfield is “eyeing a third fight” against Mike Tyson as both have announced boxing comebacks over recent weeks.
-Holyfield revealed his stunning plan to Boxing Scene’s Manouk Akopyan, though Holyfield insists Tyson vs. Holyfield 3 would only be a charity exhibition that would be choreographed for entertainment purposes.
+Former heavyweight boxing champion Evander Holyfield is “eyeing a third fight with Mike Tyson” after both all-time greats recently announced comebacks.
+Holyfield revealed his stunning plan to Boxing Scene’s Manouk Akopyan on Friday, though Holyfield insists Tyson vs. Holyfield 3 would only be a charity exhibition that would be choreographed for entertainment purposes only.

 “I’ve already done what I wanted to do in my career, and have been the best that I could be.
 If it wasn’t for charity, I wouldn’t fight Tyson,” Holyfield said.
 “I don’t look at it as being a winner in this fight.
 This is a charity event helping our foundations.
 The thing is knowing what you’re doing it for.”